Qinka/Glob/part1.md

 To management database, psql, pgAdmin, and other tools and applications can manage database.
 At the same time, Glob has the APIs to do this.

+### PgAmdin

+PgAdmin can manage database directly.
+But sometime we need manage database via Glob.

+### Glob's API for Management Database

+`/management/*` can be used to management database.

+* `/management/html`

+We can update or insert a row via this API.
+And we need